A man who’d just been robbed shot at his attacker — but police say he killed a 9-year-old girl instead

 “Within five months, we have another senseless killing at an ATM at the same address, and we have to start asking questions,” Ramos said.

-When asked about Ramos’s comments, JPMorgan Chase spokeswoman Elizabeth Seymour told The Post in an email, “We are saddened by this tragic incident and have reached out to the Alvarez family to offer our sincere condolences.
+When asked about Ramos’s comments, JPMorgan Chase spokeswoman Elizabeth Seymour told The Post in an email: “We are saddened by this tragic incident and have reached out to the Alvarez family to offer our sincere condolences.
 We are working closely with local officials who are handling the investigation.”

-On Wednesday, family members remembered Arlene as an “old soul” who took care of her younger siblings.
-She often babysat the children who accompanied their mothers to the hair salon where Gwen worked, which let the adults enjoy some “mommy time.”
+On Wednesday, family members remembered Arlene as an “old soul” who cared for her younger siblings.
+She often babysat the children who accompanied their mothers to the hair salon where Gwen Alvarez worked, which let the adults enjoy some “mommy time.”

-Arlene also loved performing, her aunt said, making videos on Facebook Live and TikTok.
-She prodded her mother to tell her stories about when she did hair at fashion shows.
+Arlene also loved performing, an aunt said, making videos on Facebook Live and TikTok.
+She prodded her mother to tell her stories about when she styled hair at fashion shows.

-“She was just an enjoyable little person who absolutely just loved life,” Ramos said.
+“She was just an enjoyable little person who absolutely just loved life,” said Ramos, the family’s attorney.

 Arlene was excited about her upcoming 10th birthday.
-Her mother was getting ready for it, about to set up a photo shoot and order her daughter a gown.
-Now, Gwen Alvarez said, she has to pick out a dress for her 9-year-old daughter to wear at her funeral.
+Her mother was preparing for it, about to set up a photo shoot and order her daughter a gown.
+Now, Gwen Alvarez said, she has to pick out a dress for her 9-year-old daughter to be buried in.

 “I don’t even know what to choose,” she said.

-Instead of her daughter, she’s left with a teddy bear from the hospital that contains audio from Arlene’s last heartbeat.
+She has been left with a teddy bear from the hospital that contains audio of Arlene’s last heartbeat.
 Alvarez clutched the stuffed animal on Wednesday, at times burying her face into the fluff and sobbing.

 “This is what I got,” she said.
 “This is my baby.”